 In Estate of Propst, 201 Cal.
 App.
-3d 512, Cal.
-Rptr.
-(May 1988), the court held that a joint tenant of a bank account could not sever the joint tenancy without the consent of the other joint tenant.
+3d 512 (May 1988), the court held that a joint tenant of a bank account could not sever the joint tenancy without the consent of the other joint tenant.
 A copy of the opinion in this case is attached.
+The court reheard the case and refiled its original opinion.
+The staff is advised that the Supreme Court refused to review the decision but ordered that the opinion not be published in the official reports.

-The decedent was survived by his wife and a daughter from a previous marriage.
+In the Propst case, the decedent was survived by his wife and a daughter from a previous marriage.
 Shortly before his death, decedent executed a will leaving his entire estate to the daughter.
 In addition, he removed funds from a joint bank account and allegedly used the proceeds to purchase cashier's checks payable to himself.
 He also endorsed an apparent joint tenancy certificate of deposit in favor of his attorney as trustee.